 Known for its inflammation-fighting properties, curcumin has been used as a substitute to NSAIDs.
-Researchers are increasingly finding that Alzheimer’s patients have many inflammatory symptoms, so many are successfully using curcumin to help them.
+Researchers are increasingly finding that natural remedies for Alzheimer patients have many inflammatory symptoms, so many are successfully using curcumin to help them.
 Just remember, curcumin has been used in the east as a culinary spice for its digestion-boosting effects, so use with care if you have gallstones or kidney stones.
 What seems to work for many 1–4 g of extract per day

 This Chinese herb is known to reduce excito-toxicity, a condition in which neurons may be damaged or killed due to over-stimulation.
 Huperzine A appears to have beneficial effects on improvement of cognitive function and daily activities of patients with Alzheimer’s disease.
 What seems to work for many: 300–500 mcg per day

 It’s an essential fatty acid that encloses nerve cells.
 It strengthens cell membranes and protects them from damage, particularly in the early stages of Alzheimer’s.
 What seems to work for many: 300 mg divided into 3 equal doses through the day

 Its abilities to chelate (pull out) heavy metals from the brain, reduce inflammation and increase production of the protective chemical acetylcholine make it promising for Alzheimer’s prevention and treatment.
 Small clinical studies have shown its abilities to stunt progression of cognitive decline.
 What seems to work for many: 600 mg per day